yohasebe/monadic-chat-cli/README.md

 The conversation history can be saved in a JSON file, which can be loaded later to continue the conversation.
 Additionally, the conversation data can be converted to HTML and viewed in a web browser for better readability.

 Monadic Chat includes four pre-built apps (`Chat`, `Code`, `Novel`, and `Translate`) that are designed for different types of discourse through interactive conversation with the LLM.
 Users also have the option to create their own apps by writing new templates.

+Monadic Chat's `normal` mode enables ChatGPT-like conversations on the command line.
+The `research` mode has a mechanism to handle various related information as "state" behind the conversation.
+This allows, for example, to retrieve the current conversation *topic* at each utterance turn, and to keep its development as a list.

 ## Dependencies